 Percent differences were adjusted for age, site, race/ethnicity, education, dietary energy intake, smoking status, physical activity, menopausal status, and BMI in 1999/2000.
-Between Black and White women, the interaction term was statistically significant for MEHP, MEHHP, MEOHP, and ∑DEHP (p-for-interaction ranged from 0.03 to 0.04) and borderline significant for MECPP and MBzP (p-for-interaction = 0.06 and 0.11, respectively).
-Between Asian and White women, the interaction term for MEHP was borderline significant (p-for-interaction = 0.10). ∑LMW phthalates = molar sum of MEP, MnBP, and MiBP; ∑DEHP = molar sum of MEHP, MEHHP, MEOHP, and MECPP; ∑HMW phthalates = molar sum of MBzP, MCOP, MCNP, and MCPP.
+Between Black and White women, the interaction term was statistically significant for MEHP, MEHHP, MEOHP, and ∑DEHP (p-for-interaction ranged from 0.03 to 0.04) and borderline significant for MECPP, MBzP, and ∑HMW phthalates (p-for-interaction ranged from 0.06 to 0.11).
+Between Asian and White women, the interaction term for MEHP was borderline significant (p-for-interaction = 0.10). ∑LMW phthalates = molar sum of MEP, MnBP, and MiBP; ∑DEHP = molar sum of MEHP, MEHHP, MEOHP, and MECPP; ∑HMW phthalates = molar sum of MEHP, MEHHP, MEOHP, MECPP, MBzP, MCOP, MCNP, and MCPP.

 Supplemental Figure S5 Percent differences in HOMA-IR per doubling of phthalate metabolite concentrations